LGBTQ rights in Queensland: Conversion therapy ban

 Queensland effective since 20 August 2020, became the first jurisdiction within Australia to legally ban conversion therapy for sexual orientation or gender identity – with a maximum penalty of 18 months imprisonment and fines.

+The bill was passed in the parliament with a 47-41 vote, with the support of the Greens and Labor.
+The LNP, Katter's Australian Party and One Nation voted against the ban.

 Health practitioners face fines and up to 18 months imprisonment for "conditioning techniques such as aversion therapy, psychoanalysis and hypnotherapy, clinical interventions, including counselling, or group activities that aim to change or suppress a person's sexual orientation or gender identity".
 The ban was criticised by the organisations SOGICE Survivors, Brave Network and PFLAG (parents and friends of lesbians and gays) for only focusing on healthcare professionals, when the practice often occurs in other settings – such as within religious organizations.
 The ban passed 47–41 with the ALP, an Independent and Greens in favour of the bill – while the LNP, North Queensland First, Katter's Australia Party and One Nation opposed the bill.

 Health Minister Steven Miles had announced the plan to ban gay conversion therapy practices in the state in November 2019.
 The proposal was supported by the Australian Psychological Society and the Queensland Human Rights Commission, while the Queensland Law Society expressed concern about unintended consequences of the drafted proposal and a number of religious schooling organisations indicated their opposition.